hossainmobarak/hossainmobarak.github.io/_pages/about.md

   - /about.html
 ---

-I am a doctoral candidate at the University of Oxford specialising in the sociology of education, social stratification, educational inequality, and political economy of development.
-My research is primarily concenred about drawing
+I am a doctoral candidate at Nuffield College, University of Oxford.
+I specialise in social and educational inequalities, gender disparity, cross-border policy diffusion, political economy of development, and mental health.\
+While my research primarily focuses on low- and middle-income countries, I have also experience conducting research on the UK and US.

 Research
 ======